-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2019 and 2020.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2019 and 2020.
 We interviewed more than 5000 randomly selected adults across 6 states in Ethiopia.
 Their voices represent the needs and experiences of millions of Ethiopians.

 This is the justice story as the people in Ethiopia encounter and feel it.